MAGIC SCHOOL

 The bus stops in the plaza before the gate.
 I hesitate, looking up at the blank walls.
 No one comes out... just an open empty gate into an unknown maze.

-Empty.
-No one to meet me, to explain what to do.
-I wander the eerie empty corridors.
-Occasionally I meet another robed pilgrim from the bus.
-No one knows where to go.
-It's a test.
-We speak very little to each other, sure the test must be faced alone.
-Self-reliance.
+I wander the eerie corridors alone.
+Occasionally I meet another robed pilgrim, but no one knows where to go.
+We speak very little to each other, suspecting it's a test to be faced alone.

-I bump into an attractive woman once, and follow her a couple of doors, but I still see us as alone: one must learn for oneself.
-Make one's own decisions.
+I bump into an attractive woman once, and follow her a couple of doors, but we do no better as two.
+Each must choose a path.

 I turn hard right, into the heart of the structure.
-Windowless, viewless, endless maze.
-I head for the center.
+A windowless stifling maze.
+Hunt for the center.

 I reach the elevators.
 Floors here aren't numbered in the normal way... they're like house numbers, in order but not consecutive.
 The numbers, I've been told, roughly correspond to the level of difficulty of magic taught on that level.
 I look for a mid-level.
 The beginning ones are like where I am now, and the high ones will demand I stay in school and do all this research and justification I really don't want to...
 I just want enough power to get out.
 Among the numbers, I see one letter: R, which I know somehow is the graduates' door.